Vice-Admiral Holdo: Comic series

 Holdo appears in a number of Star Wars comic stories.
 The story "The Right Wrong Turn" in Star Wars Adventures issue 25 revisits Holdo and Leia's teenage friendship, with Amilyn asking Leia to teach her to drive a speeder as a pretext for visiting the dangerous lower levels of Coruscant.
-In Age of Resistance Special 1 story "The Bridge", she assumes command of a Rebel Alliance starship after the captain is killed by an attacking Imperial warship, and saves the crew by making her "Holdo maneuver".
+In Age of Resistance Special 1 story "The Bridge", she assumes command of a Rebel Alliance starship after the captain is killed by an attacking Imperial warship, and saves the crew by making what will become known as the "Holdo maneuver".
 In Star Wars: Age of Resistance – Poe Dameron #1, Holdo runs a Resistance spy operation to steal the head of a protocol droid belonging to the New Republic.
 She is confronted by Poe Dameron, who is at that time a New Republic pilot, but her identity as the thief is never revealed to him, which is why he does not recognize her in The Last Jedi.
 Holdo makes another appearance in issue #14 of Marvel Comics' Star Wars (2020) series, when she informs Leia about the galactic criminals' plans to sell Han Solo's frozen body at an auction.
 It is also revealed that Holdo has been working with several galactic crime syndicates in order to secure supply chains for the Rebellion.

 The Last Jedi

 By The Last Jedi, Holdo is the Vice-Admiral of the Resistance who temporarily assumes the position of the Supreme Commander while Leia, now a General, is in a coma after an attack by the First Order.
-There is distrust and tension between Holdo and her subordinate Poe Dameron because his recklessness led to heavy casualties in the Resistance fleet.
+There is distrust and tension between Holdo and Poe Dameron because his recklessness led to heavy casualties in the Resistance fleet.
 Eventually Dameron stages a mutiny against Holdo.
 After Leia recovers from her injuries and suppresses the mutiny, Holdo has the remaining Resistance members (including Leia) evacuate to the planet Crait via transports while she stays on Leia's flagship, the Raddus.
 When the First Order begins firing on the fleeing transports, Holdo jumps to hyperspace through Supreme Leader Snoke's flagship, the Supremacy, to defeat the First Order fleet in a suicide attack, which, by the time of The Rise of Skywalker, has been dubbed as the "Holdo maneuver".